Hall of Fame coach C. Vivian Stringer retires after 50 years

 Stringer has coached at Rutgers since 1995, winning 535 games.
 She led the Scarlet Knights to the NCAA title game in 2007 when they lost to Tennessee.

-The school’s appearance in 2000 made Stringer the first men’s or women’s coach to guide three different programs to the Final Four.
-She led Cheyney State to the first NCAA title game in 1982 and Iowa to the national semifinals in 1993.
+She also took Rutgers to the Final Four in 2000 after guiding Cheyney State to the first NCAA title game in 1982 and Iowa to the national semifinals in 1993.

 “Coach Stringer is a titan in college basketball, inspiring generations of student-athletes and coaches to pursue excellence on and off the court,” Rutgers Athletic Director Pat Hobbs said.
 “Her place in the history of the game is cemented, but more remarkable is the legions of young women whose lives she helped shape.”

-She started her coaching career in 1971-72 at Cheyney State in Pennsylvania.

-“I am forever indebted to all the coaches who I worked beside,” Stringer said.
-“Some were former players, some were colleagues, but all were friends and family at the end of the day and were my most trusted relationships.

-At Iowa, Stringer elevated the program starting in 1983, setting an attendance record in 1985 at Carver-Hawkeye Arena.
+Stringer left Cheyney State in Pennsylvania for Iowa, where she elevated the Hawkeyes starting in 1983 and set an attendance record in 1985 at Carver-Hawkeye Arena.
 Stringer left Iowa to coach at Rutgers following the death of her husband Bill.

-“There’s always a soft spot in my heart for the University of Iowa and Dr. Christine Grant for giving me my first major coaching position … She was a strong believer in women’s rights and that’s a responsibility that I have championed and will continue to take up the fight for.”
+“There’s always a soft spot in my heart for the University of Iowa and Dr. Christine Grant for giving me my first major coaching position,” Stringer said. ” … She was a strong believer in women’s rights and that’s a responsibility that I have championed and will continue to take up the fight for.”

-Stringer has been an inspiration to many Black female coaches, including South Carolina’s Dawn Staley, who won her second national championship on April 3.

-“Coach Stringer thank you for elevating our game,” Staley tweeted.
-“The strength of your shoulders allowed us to stand tall.
-We will forever keep your legacy in our hearts.
-Thank you Coach Stringer.”

 Stringer won 20 or more games 37 times in her career, finishing with a 1,055-426 record (.712 winning percentage).
 She was inducted into the Women’s Basketball Hall of Fame in 2001 and enshrined in the Naismith Memorial Basketball Hall of Fame in 2009.
 Stringer also served as an assistant coach on the 2004 U.S. Olympic team that won a gold medal.